mvillafuertem/scala-1/topics/concepts/hashing.md

 make it as hard as possible to find two different inputs which produce the same output, or to manipulate an input by adding additional data to produce a specific desired hash.

+Nevertheless, the MD5 algorithm has, in recent years, been _cracked_ and is now considered _cryptographically broken_.
+This means that given an MD5 hash value, it is possible to create an input which would hash to that value, within a reasonable time.
+(It's always possible in an _unreasonable time_, of course.)
+The consequence of this is that any system which relies upon a one-to-one mapping from an MD5 hash to its input is open to being compromised.

 ## Hashing in Scala

 All objects in Scala have a `hashCode` method, defined for each type, and intended to hash the state of that